Pakz001/html5examples/README.md

-Copy paste (edit) and run. ( each html file is stand alone and requires no clunky installing. just open it with a browser )
+Copy paste (edit) and run. ( each html file is stand alone and requires no clunky installing. just open it with a browser ) (three.js requires more work. media and .js includes and later worker threading files (3d))

 <br>From the procgen folder:(100% programmed graphics - random maps)<br>